torshin5ergey/python-playground/automate_boring_stuff_projects/zombie_dice_shell/README.md

 # Zombie Dice Shell

-Zombie Dice Shell is a command-line interface for configuring and running simulations of the Zombie Dice game.
+Zombie Dice Shell is a simple command-line interface for configuring and running simulations of the Zombie Dice game.
 It is inspired by a practice project [Zombie Dice Bots](https://automatetheboringstuff.com/2e/chapter6/#calibre_link-236) from the book [“Automate the Boring Stuff with Python”](https://automatetheboringstuff.com/) by Al Sweigart.

 ## Description